ablab/stringdecomposer/README.md

 Required arguments:

-    sequences                                         fasta-file with long reads or genomic sequences (accepts several sequences in one file) monomers                                          fasta-file with monomers
+    sequences                                         fasta-file with long reads or genomic sequences (accepts multiple sequences in one file) monomers                                          fasta-file with monomers

 Optional arguments: